answerdigital/oxford-omop-data-mapper/docs/transformation-documentation/Observation_nhs_number.md

 	ReferrerCode   -- Referrer code is the code of the person making the referral request from [omop_staging].[sus_OP]
 	where ReferrerCode is not null
-	and op.NHSNumber is not null
+	and NHSNumber is not null
 	and AttendedorDidNotAttend in ('5','6')

 ```